armory/docs/content/en/borealis/tutorial/deploy-demo-app.md

 ---
-title: Deploy a Demo App
+title: Deploy a Demo App Tutorial
 linktitle: Deploy a Demo App
 exclude_search: true
 description: >
-  Tutorial
+  Learn how to deploy a demo app to a Kubernetes cluster using Project Borealis.
 ---

 ## Objectives